sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 **NOTE:**
  - The design requires a concurrent PR where EmmcUtil, SsdUtil classes are enhanced to gather Disk and FS IO Read/Write stats and Reserved Blocks information as detailed in section [2.4.1 below](#241-ssdbase-api-additions).
  -  Modifying the configuration intervals will only be applied in the subsequent cycle.
-Should immediate implementation be desired by the user, a configuration reload or daemon restart would be necessary.
+Should immediate implementation be desired by the user, a configuration reload and daemon restart would be necessary.

 This is detailed in the sequence diagram below: